- Joseph-Beth Booksellers

 “The most helpful guide to navigating relationships under stress you will read this year…or maybe ever.” – Robert Rack, Chief Circuit Mediator, U.S. Court of Appeals for the Sixth Circuit, 1981-2010.

-Now that retirement has given me more time to take a look back, I will soon publish a collection of essays.
+Now that retirement has given me more time to take a look back, I have published a collection of essays.
 After 50 years of law practice, the last 30 as a mediator, and entering the 10th decade of my life, I am ever more an observer.
 I look back on my professional past, having mediated well over a thousand family law cases, and on personal experiences as well, to tell intimate stories that may provide some useful insights.

 Glimpses of my clients’ lives, and of my own, present a microcosm of every relationship, those on safe ground and those experiencing a measure of disequilbrium.
 Hence the title of this book: The Third Person in the Room: Stories of Relationships at a Turning Point, referring to both the office where my clients disclosed their hopes and fears, and the many rooms in which I lived my life.

 The book is a collection of short essays, stories really.
 They reveal the vulnerabilities we all share.
 Take a look: If a particular story strikes a chord, perhaps you will be motivated to share it with an intimate friend, family member or partner, as if to say here’s an interesting idea.
 Who knows where the sharing of a thought-provoking insight may lead?

 Not only did Bob Rack, my dear friend and colleague, offer the generous quote above, but others who read an advance copy of the manuscript have also chimed in, to my great delight: